Mutation Specific Approaches

 Unfortunately, treatment did not convincingly lead in to a functional improvement when compared to placebo treated patients using a 6 minute walk test and therefore the trials were put on hold.
 Patients involved in these trials in the USA and Europe can enroll in an open label trial.

 After detailed analysis of the data and further optimization of dosing, a new confirmatory phase 3 trial in 220 DMD patients has been completed in North- and South-America, Asia, Australia and Europe.
 Ataluren treated patients on average walked 15 meters more in 6 minutes compared to placebo treated patients.
 In the pre-specified subgroup of patients (walking between 300 and 400 meter in 6 minutes at the start of the trial) ataluren treated patients walked 47 meters further than placebo treated patients.
 Ataluren treated patients also performed better in other functional tests.
 As before, Ataluren was well tolerated.
 Based on this data, EMA extended the conditional approval, requesting a new confirmatory study.
 In this trial patients were treated for 72 weeks with either ataluren or placebo.
 The treated patients walked 14 meters further than the placebo group in the 6 minute walk test (significantly different).
 During the 72 week trial, 12 ataluren treated patients lost ambulation vs 20 placebo treated patients.
 Treated patients performed better in the Northstar Ambulatory Assessment and timed function tests.
-Based on these results PTC is now preparing an application to obtain full (instead of conditional) marketing with EMA and marketing authorization with the FDA.
+Based on these results PTC has submitted an application to obtain full (instead of conditional) marketing with EMA and marketing authorization with the FDA.

 Since ataluren was conditionally approved in Europe, PTC is collecting real world evidence in patients treated commercially with ataluren.
 Thus far comparison with natural history of untreated patients suggests ataluren treated patients have a later loss of ambulation and later onset of pulmonary problems.